microsoft/rushstack.io-website/docs/api/node-core-library.ifilesystemcreatelinkoptions.alreadyexistsbehavior.md

 ## IFileSystemCreateLinkOptions.alreadyExistsBehavior property

 Specifies what to do if the target object already exists.
-Defaults to `AlreadyExistsBehavior.Error`<!-- -->.
+Defaults to `AlreadyExistsBehavior.Error`.

 <b>Signature:</b>